w3f/Grants-Program/applications/polkamask.md

 ### Project Details

-We've prepared a [demo video](https://youtu.be/rclCgIFql7U), showcasing how Polkadot.js Apps seamlessly connects with MetaMask using the Polkagate Signer Snap.
+We've prepared two demo videos [1](https://youtu.be/rclCgIFql7U) and [2](https://youtu.be/Ykil4x8d-dM), showcasing how Polkadot.js Apps an Staking dashboard are seamlessly connected with MetaMask using the Polkagate Signer Snap.
 This Snap flawlessly signs transactions, enhancing the user experience.

 Our project primarily utilizes JavaScript and TypeScript for development, ensuring accessibility and extendability for developers interested in contributing fresh ideas.